 What does the Bible say about adoption?
 The theme of adoption is woven throughout Scripture, serving to not only strengthen our faith but to also encourage us as we press into the needs of waiting children around the world.
-We’ve talked about what the Bible says about orphans and how Scripture encourages us to address their needs, now here are three more verses that remind us of how adoption has been woven into our own unique stories.
+We’ve talked about what the Bible says about orphans and how Scripture encourages us to address their needs; now here are three more verses that remind us of how adoption has been woven into our own unique stories.

-1. “In love, he predestined us to be adopted as his sons through Jesus Christ, in accordance with his pleasure and will.” — Ephesians 1:5
+1. “He predestined us for adoption to himself as sons through Jesus Christ, according to the purpose of his will.” — Ephesians 1:5

-The nature of the Gospel is clear…through his pleasure and will, God has set his radical love on us through the sacrifice of his own Son before we breathed our first breath or had the ability to do anything that might endear ourselves to him.
+The nature of the gospel is clear.
+Through his will, God has set his radical love on us through the sacrifice of his own son before we breathed our first breath.
 What a marvel of God’s love on our behalf!

-2. “But when the set time had fully come, God sent his Son, born of a woman, born under the law, to redeem those under the law, that we might receive adoption as sons.
+2. “But when the fullness of time had come, God sent forth his Son, born of woman, born under the law, to redeem those who were under the law, so that we might receive adoption as sons.
 And because you are sons, God has sent the Spirit of his Son into our hearts, crying, ‘Abba!
 Father!’
-So you are no longer a slave, but God’s child; and since you are his child, God has made you also an heir.” — Galatians 4:4-5 & 7
+So you are no longer a slave, but a son, and if a son, then an heir through God.” — Galatians 4:4-7

 3. “Whoever receives one such child in my name, receives me.” — Matthew 18:5

 As we begin to gain a larger understanding of all we have been given through our own adoption into God’s family, we see our calling to love and become like children more clearly.
-For children who find themselves vulnerable and often voiceless, the call to receive them in God’s name becomes nearly palpable.
-When Christ tells his disciples that “whoever humbles himself like this child is the greatest in the kingdom of heaven” (Mt.
-18:4), he is giving us a clear picture of what it looks like to love God with the best parts of ourselves.
-Through the miracle of adoption, we see not only how we are loved by our Father, but how we can also give ourselves to love others.
+When Christ tells his disciples, “Whoever humbles himself like this child is the greatest in the kingdom of heaven,” (Matthew 18:4), he is giving us a clear picture of what it looks like to love God with the best parts of ourselves.
+Through the miracle of adoption, we see not only how we are loved by our Father but how we can also give ourselves to love others.

-As these verses stir your heart toward the beauty of adoption, consider the ways God is calling you to care for orphans in distress.
-Everyone can do something, and whether you feel called to become an adoptive family or support those who wish to do so, we would love to help you discover ways you can join us in reducing barriers to adoption standing between waiting children and loving families!
+As these verses stir your heart toward the beauty of adoption, consider the ways God is calling you to care for orphans.
+Everyone can do something, and whether you feel called to grow your family through adoption or support those who wish to do so, we would love to help you discover ways you can join us in reducing barriers to adoption standing between waiting children and loving families!